mark-whiskeyman/mark-whiskeyman.github.io/README.md

 A player has a ship

-A ship has weapons...
+A ship has weapons... and so on.

-After Enhancement 1 we are now here
+After Enhancement 1 we are now here:

 |   **BANK**  |**SHIPYARD**|**WPNDepot**|**Navigate**|**Cargo** |
 |-------------|------------|------------|------------|----------|